 Datura, commonly known as angel's trumpet or devil's trumpet, is the perfect plant for a greenhouse or conservatory.
 All told, there are fewer than a dozen species of Datura, although this is somewhat in flux.
 Datura is closely related to the genus Brugmansia, and indeed, it's easy for many people to confuse the two.

 The most common true Datura feature large, pendant, trumpet-shaped flowers in purple or white.
-When in heavy bloom, few plants can approach the Datura for sheer beauty, which helps explain why the plant has been in cultivation so long despite the fact that every part of the plant—the flowers, seeds, and leaves—are toxic.
+When in heavy bloom, few plants can approach the Datura for sheer beauty, which helps explain why the plant has been in cultivation so long even though every part of the plant—the flowers, seeds, and leaves—is toxic.

 In places where Datura are viable outdoors, it's common to read news stories about people dying from Datura poisoning after ingesting parts of the plant.
 Provided you have a protected area where no children or pets will have access to the plants, there are few more lovely tropical plants.

 - Light: Datura does best in full or close to full sun.
 The more light, the better in general.
 Datura is a truly tropical species that does not take kindly to colder temperatures; cold drafts are likely to result in leaf drop, and frost will kill it.